Looking to inspire your tween’s interest in reading? Here are some recommended fantasy and Sci-Fi books for middle-grade readers.

-Max has pretty much read through the entire library systems’ middle-grade fiction and much of the young adult fiction.
-So now he’s reading some adult fiction.
+Max has pretty much read through the entire library system’s middle-grade fiction and much of the young adult fiction.
+So now he’s reading some adult fiction and whatever he finds in our free library.
 And this is where the problem lies… I cannot possibly keep up with him.
 I have never heard of most of the books he’s reading, and I mostly just trust that he can judge for himself whether it’s appropriate.

 So I’m hoping for some recommendations.
 If you have book suggestions for Max and other avid tween readers, please share them either in the comments below or on the Berries & Barnacles Facebook Page.

-In the meantime, I asked Max to share a list of his favourite books.
+In the meantime, I asked Max to share a list of his favorite books.
 Since most of them were Sci-Fi or Fantasy books, we just went with that.

 Science Fiction and Fantasy Books for Kids Age 9-13

 Kids love fantasy, and it’s not just due to the influence of Harry Potter.
 It’s a bridge to the imaginative world of childhood.
 So it’s not a surprise that most of Max’s favourite books involve fantastical worlds.